Colorectal Cancer: Can Cancer Prevention Be Treated?

 Colorectal cancer is a cancer that starts in the large intestine and is considered to be the most benign of the digestive organs.
 The degree of malignancy is also related to the location of the tumor compared to the anus: the further away from the anus, the higher the degree of malignancy.

-Colorectal cancer usually originates from benign tumors, most often from adenomas (called polyps).
-Therefore, colonoscopy detects colorectal polyps and bypasses endoscopy as a preventative treatment for cancer.
+Colorectal cancer usually originates from benign tumors, most often from adenomas (called polyps)

 Who is at risk for colorectal cancer?